 Macronutrients and Micronutrients

-The macronutrient ratio of the keto diet is typically 70-75% fat, 20-25% protein, and 5-10% carbohydrates.
+The macronutrient ratio of the keto diet is typically 70-75% fat, 20-25% protein, and 5-10% carbohydrates .
 This means that the diet is high in healthy fats, moderate in protein, and low in carbohydrates.
-To ensure adequate micronutrient intake, it is important to incorporate a variety of nutrient-dense foods such as vegetables, berries, and legumes.
+Forget megadoses of supplements – simply eating a rainbow of vegetables, antioxidants-rich berries, and protein-packed legumes can supply all the micronutrients your body craves.

 Healthy Fats and Carbohydrates

 The keto diet is high in healthy fats such as olive oil, avocado, and coconut oil.
-These fats provide the body with energy and help promote satiety.
-It is important to avoid unhealthy fats such as trans fats and limit saturated fats.
+Fats double as energy banks and appetite suppressants, giving your body the fuel it needs to function and your stomach a sense of satisfaction.
+TWO types of fats to limit in your diet: trans fats and saturated fats.
 Carbohydrates on the keto diet should come from nutrient-dense sources such as vegetables, berries, and nuts.
-It is important to avoid processed and refined carbohydrates.
+Strip away the fiber and you’re left with empty calories – reason enough to skip refined carbohydrates.

 Lifestyle Considerations